judahsteve/moxie/README.md

 ## Executing the Project
 Once you finish installing these dependencies, simply copy the moxie folder into your new django virtual environment
 - type cd moxie to navigate into the moxie folder
+- update the Database configuration in the settings.py file to your database details
+- type python manage.py migrate to run the database migrations for the models
-- type python manage.py runserver start the django server and execute the project
+- type python manage.py runserver to start the django server and execute the project